-1. Writing and Discourse 6 credit hours required Writing Intensive (WI) - 2 courses required; one must be in the major ViEWS - Visual, Expression, Writing, and Speaking 2.
-Ideas, Cultural Traditions, and Values 6 credit hours required 3.
-Society and Human Behavior 6 credit hours required 4.
-Scientific Reasoning and Discovery 6 or 8 credit hours required 5.
-Quantitative and Symbolic Reasoning 6 credit hours required 6.
-Creativity and Aesthetic Experience 1 or 3 credit hours required 7.
-Critical Issues in a Global Context 3 credit hours required
+1. Writing and Discourse

+2. Ideas, Cultural Traditions, and Values

+3. Society and Human Behavior

+4. Scientific Reasoning and Discovery 6 or 8 credit hours required

+5. Quantitative and Symbolic Reasoning

+6. Creativity and Aesthetic Experience

+7. Critical Issues in a Global Context

-^{}Students should consult with their advisors about specific college or departmental requirements in these areas.
+Students should consult with their advisors about specific college or departmental requirements in these areas.